← All AI Agents & Tool Use modules

 This activity needs JavaScript.

-Why this matters next A router can still pick wrong, and an agent can still loop forever or take a risky action.
-Module 7 adds the guardrails — step limits, loop detection, tool validation, and human approval — that keep an agent safe and reliable when things go sideways.
+Why this matters next The router may still select an incorrect tool, and the agent may still enter an infinite loop or execute a high-risk action.
+Module 7 introduces guardrails — step limits, loop detection, tool-call validation, and human-in-the-loop approval — that maintain agent safety and reliability when execution deviates from expected behavior.

 Next: Guardrails & Reliability →